web3-authn/tatchi/docs/chain-intents.md

 ## What We Will Not Do

-- Do not embed `omni-transaction-rs` into our signer worker for client payload prep.
 - Do not attempt to produce EVM secp256k1 signatures directly from WebAuthn passkeys (mismatched algorithms).
 Instead, use NEAR MPC contract to sign the EVM hash.